-Bauer says Acorda was attracted to Syncplicity’s flexibility.
-Some users access Syncplicity over a browser; others run it as a traditional client application; and still others access files via smartphones or tablets.
+Bauer says Acorda was attracted to Syncplicity by Axway’s flexibility.
+Some users access Syncplicity by Axway over a browser; others run it as a traditional client application; and still others access files via smartphones or tablets.
 “Even if they use a notebook or desktop at the office, about 75 percent of our users work outside of the office and like to access their files on a mobile device,” he adds.

-Acorda stores non-sensitive data in the public cloud and more sensitive data on Syncplicity servers inside the firewall on a private cloud.
-Bauer says the company may one day run all of its file management systems over the cloud, but for now, Syncplicity offers it as a hybrid solution that’s appropriate as Acorda’s management team and staff grow more comfortable with the cloud.
+Acorda stores non-sensitive data in the public cloud and more sensitive data on Syncplicity by Axway servers inside the firewall on a private cloud.
+Bauer says the company may one day run all of its file management systems over the cloud, but for now, Syncplicity by Axway offers it as a hybrid solution that’s appropriate as Acorda’s management team and staff grow more comfortable with the cloud.

 Flexibility was also one of the main reasons that professional services and investment management company JLL (formerly Jones Lang LaSalle) uses Microsoft SharePoint.